nrokh/ScientificFigures/README.md

 ```
 ## License
-This code is available for all researchers to use.
+This information is for all researchers, scientists to use for their figure creation.

 ## References
-Many parts of this code were based on the official implementation of [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).
+Many parts of this workshop reference a previous GitHub made by co-present NR: [FiguresDemo2022](https://github.com/nrokh/FiguresDemo2022).

 ## Contact

-This code repository was implemented by [Andrew Schulz](https://www.schulzscience.com/), [Mrudul Chellapurath](https://www.linkedin.com/in/mrudul-chellapurath-31530292/), and [Pranav Khandelwal](https://prnvkhndlwl.github.io/).
+This code repository was implemented by [Nataliya Rokhmanava](https://github.com/nrokh) and [Andrew Schulz](https://github.com/Aschulz94).

 Give a ⭐ if you like.